In Tinderbox, the plus symbol (+) is used both to concatenate (join) strings of text and to sum figures. Thus

 In earlier versions of Tinderbox, there was no need to quote strings and Tinderbox guessed string/number by context.
 Since then, as the action code has got richer, it has become harder to divine the user's intent, thus the move to expecting text to be placed in double quotes.
 Incidentally it also makes it easier to indicate intent with regard to leading/trailing white space.

-Thus, when using the '+' operator try to ensure Tinderbox isn't having to guess too hard as to the desired outcome.
+Thus, when using the '+' operator try to ensure Tinderbox is not having to guess too hard as to the desired outcome.